mitex-rs/mitex/README.md

 - Use `mitex-convert` to convert LaTeX code into Typst code in string.
 - Use `mi` to embed an inline LaTeX equation into Typst.
-- Use `mitex` to embed a block LaTeX equation into Typst.
+- Use `mitex(numbering: none, supplement: auto, ..)` to embed a block LaTeX equation into Typst.
+- Use `mitext` to embed a LaTeX text into Typst.

+PS: `#set math.equation(numbering: "(1)")` is also valid for MiTeX.

-Following is a simple example of using MiTeX in Typst:
+Following is [a simple example](packages/mitex/examples/example.typ) of using MiTeX in Typst:

 ```typst
 #import "@preview/mitex:0.1.0": *